 Pretty much every Nambia itinerary starts at the Windhoek airport – it is about a 45-minute drive outside of the city.
 Be sure to arrange transport with your rental car agency ahead of time otherwise you’ll have a pricey taxi ride.
 Then plan on spending at least two hours checking the rental car and the camping equipment to ensure that everything is in proper working condition.

 There are many rental car agencies to choose from in Windhoek.
-We went with Advanced Car Hire and found them to be very thorough, friendly, and our truck was in good condition and very reliable.
+We went with Advanced Car Hire and found them to be very thorough and friendly.
+Our truck was in good condition and very reliable.

-Once you have your rental car in your possession you’ll want to fill up on gas and then head to the supermarket for food and any additional supplies.
+Once you have your rental car in your possession, you’ll want to fill up on gas and then head to the supermarket for food and any additional supplies.
 Depending on your flight time, it may be late in the day by the time you’re ready to hit the open road.
 However, visitors are not advised to drive at night due to animals crossing the highways so you’ll want to plan on camping nearby to limit your drive time.

 Camping Fee: 110 NAD/person